 This teaches kids to look for Win/Win solutions, which is an essential relationship skill.
 Should they get what they want by whining or

 threatening?
 Absolutely not.
 Should they learn that they can get what they want by marshaling good arguments and making them in a reasonable, humorous,

 charming way that meets your needs as well as theirs?
 Absolutely, if you want them to get anywhere in life.

-his sandals to the car and put them on there?
+the car and put them on there?
 It's hard to make these decisions under pressure, so it helps if you can stay calm while you consider.
+And if you're

 Can't this drive you crazy?
 Yes, which is why you'll probably need to pull rank sometimes and just announce that you're not open to negotiation.

 Since you usually try to find win/win solutions, your kids will give you the benefit of the doubt.

 Isn't this more work?
 Yes.
 But you're teaching them critical life skills.
 When you parent this way, your child will start anticipating